JeremieLitzler/journal/docs/2023/01/why-i-love-january-as-a-gardener-huw-richards/README.md

   - Gardening
 tag:
   - Huw Richards
-  - January
+  - In January
 ---

 ![Huw’s garden in January 2022](/images/2023-01-12-huw-garden-in-january-2022.jpg 'Credits: image taken from Huw Richards’ vlog')

 In January, we don’t like going outside because it’s cozy inside.
 But, maybe, you’re like Huw and, in reality, you need to do some work in the garden.
 Let’s what

 Thanks to Huw Richards for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on Huw Richards’ channel.

 <!-- more -->